-Accordingly, the Company has accounted for the investment as a financial instrument without a readily determinable fair value and therefore will be value.
-Such investment is recorded using the measurement alternative for investments without readily determinable fair values, whereby the investment is measured at cost minus less any impairment adjusted by recorded or adjustments for observable price changes in orderly transactions for the identical or a similar investment of the same issuer.
-This investment will be measured at fair value on a nonrecurring basis when there are events or changes in circumstances that may have a significant adverse effect. changes.
+Accordingly, the Company has accounted for the investment as a financial instrument without a readily determinable fair value.
+Such investment is recorded using the measurement alternative for investments without readily determinable fair values, whereby the investment is measured at cost less any impairment recorded or adjustments for observable price changes.
 An impairment loss is recognized in the consolidated statements of operations and comprehensive loss equal to the amount by which the carrying value exceeds the fair value of the investment.
-As of September 30, 2023 March 31, 2024, no impairment loss was recognized.
+As of March 31, 2024 June 30, 2024, no impairment loss was recognized.
 The Company considers the cost of the investment to be the maximum exposure to loss as a result of its involvement with the non-affiliated entity.